mnit-rtmc/iris/docs/message_patterns.md

 ## Message Lines

-A pattern with fillable text rectangles can have lines of text associated with it.
-Each line is used in a specific fillable rectangle of the pattern.
+A pattern with fillable text rectangles can be filled with message lines.
+Each line is used in a specific fillable rectangle of a pattern.
 Lines can be ordered in the message composer by **rank**, 1-99.

-All lines from a **prototype** pattern will also be included, allowing a pattern to be extended for specific _compose_ [hashtag]s.

 <details>
 <summary>API Resources 🕵️ </summary>